Blog /

 Maria: 10:15

-VisitConfirmed: Done — your cardiology follow-up with Dr. Patel is moved to Friday at 10:15 AM.
+Riverside Cardiology: Done, your follow-up with Dr. Patel is moved to Friday at 10:15 AM.
 You'll get a calendar invite shortly.

-resource captured the full thread on Maria's patient record.
-Your
+Communication resource captured the full thread on Maria's patient

-care team sees the schedule change in Medplum the moment Maria does —
+slot.
+Your care team sees the schedule change in Medplum the moment

 Medplum stays the source of truth.
 VisitConfirmed handles the engagement layer.
-No code in your project.
-One command.
 Let's get you set up.

-Go to visitconfirmed.com and click Get Started Free.
+Click Get Started Free.
 No credit card.
-The Pilot tier is free for thirty days and covers up to 500 appointments — plenty to validate the integration with real patients before deciding whether to upgrade.
+The Pilot tier is free for thirty days and covers up to 500 appointments.
+That's plenty to validate the integration with real patients before deciding whether to upgrade.
 Full pricing is on the pricing page.

 Once you are signed in, the dashboard's first screen is Connect Medplum.
 You see your VisitConfirmed API key and the connection command on this screen.
 Keep the key handy.